bmeurant/technical-docs/software-architecture/system-design-patterns/scheduler-agent-supervisor.md

 2.  **Agent**: An Agent is a remote service or process responsible for executing a single, specific sub-task.
 The system will typically have multiple Agents, often specialized for different types of tasks, running on different nodes in the distributed system.

 3.  **Supervisor**: The Supervisor is the reliability component.
 It monitors the health and status of the Agents as they execute their tasks.
-If an Agent fails to complete a task (due to a crash, timeout, or error), the Supervisor is responsible for initiating a recovery process.
+If an Agent fails to complete a task (due to a crash, [[posa#Timeout|timeout]], or error), the Supervisor is responsible for initiating a recovery process.
 This could involve retrying the task, moving it to another Agent, or triggering a compensating action.

 ### Interaction Diagram